Everybody Look What's Going Down - Part I

 Many Americans are only now starting to discover that their real mental struggle isn't actually with someone or something external, but with something inside themselves.

 I'll give an example to bring the point home.
 Few people I ask are familiar with Venezuela's descent from wealthiest country in South America at the dawn of the 21st century to third-world status today.
 I traveled extensively in Latin America during that period and the aspect I remembered most vividly about the wealthy Venezuelans I encountered was their arrogance.
 The price of petroleum was quite high back then and the country derived incredible financial and national benefit from its domestic production.

 That is until they didn't.
-The evolution of a socialist economy, and the expulsion of the evil "gringo" and his evil corporations, were but two of the early missteps by their leadership and a population that thought they could redefine economic reality on their own terms.
+The evolution of a socialist economy, and the expulsion of the evil "gringo" and his evil Western corporations, were but two of the early missteps by their leadership and a population that thought they could redefine economic reality on their own terms.
 That didn't end well, because it never does.
 (Unless you control the global reserve currency, which they did not.)
-Today, most of Venezuela is a literal hellscape where middle-class people that look like you and me dumpster-dive for scraps of food and plot their escape to neighboring countries or- increasingly, the United States.
+Today, most of Venezuela is a literal hellscape where middle-class people that look just like you and me dumpster-dive for scraps of food and plot their escape to neighboring countries or- increasingly, the United States.
 Milton Friedman rolls over in his grave and I personally believe any college econ professor should be forced to leave their ivory towers to teach their classes remotely from Caracas at least once in their career.

 “I smell it and if it smells good, then I take it home,” said Tony, who declined to disclose his last name because he does not want his wife and four children to know how he has been putting food on their table for more than a year. - Reuters, March 1, 2019